Declaring a snow emergency:

 When a snow emergency is declared all streets signed "no parking" during a snow emergency will be ticketed and towed.
 The City's tow priorities will be based on the access needs, especially for emergency vehicles, and the type and duration of the storm.
 Do not park on the streets restricted throughout the duration of a declared snow emergency.

 There are several streets in the City which handle a lot of traffic but are so narrow that when snow banks become high, parking can block the travel lane.
-The City is piloting this winter a new "flip sign" on the following streets: Bigelow Street, Inman Street, Pleasant Street, & Oxford Street.
+The City installed a new type of sign in 2012 on the following streets: Bigelow Street, Inman Street, Pearl Street, & Oxford Street.

 The sign folds in the middle.
 When it is closed no message is shown.
 When the City has determined that the street can no longer accommodate 2 sided parking and keep the travel lane open, the signs are open to display the message "Tow Zone, No Parking until Further Notice, Narrow Roadway."
 The most likely use of these signs would be when a snow emergency parking ban is being lifted citywide but one of these streets cannot allow the lifting of the parking ban.
 At those times the sign will be opened by TP&T to display the message and parking will remain restricted until the parking restriction can be safely lifted.